BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 + A description of reality is itself a contingent construction within a system/environment relation.

 In Luhmann the subject/object distinction gets replaced with the system/environment distinction.
-In the case of cognition of the psychic system, mental operations irritated by the environment determine perception.
+In the case of cognition of the psychic system, mental operations irritated by the environment determine further mental operations.
 Different operations lead to further different operations---bats are another system/environment distinction than we are.
 Their world looks nothing like ours.
 So let me ask: Why should machines (even if they are conscious) 'live' in a world that is similar to ours?